Syria's Assad: Chemical attack was fabrication

 - Reports of last week's chemical weapons attack are fabricated, he says

-(CNN)Syrian President Bashar al-Assad dismissed reports last week's chemical weapons attack -- widely blamed on his regime -- as "100% fabrication."
+(CNN)Syrian President Bashar al-Assad dismissed reports last week's chemical weapons attack -- widely blamed on his regime -- as "100%" fabrication.

-In an interview with news agency AFP, conducted under restrictions imposed by the Syrian government at the presidential palace in Damascus, Assad claimed the reported details of what happened were not credible because their source was as al-Qaeda's former affiliate in Syria, Nusra Front.
+In an interview with news agency AFP, conducted under restrictions imposed by the Syrian government at the presidential palace in Damascus, Assad claimed the reported details of what happened were not credible because their source was al-Qaeda's former affiliate in Syria, Nusra Front.

 The entire incident was "fabricated" and "unconvincing," he claimed.